How Personal Trainers at Gyms

 Pay Attention to Nutrition

 Exercise and nutrition are two sides of the same coin.
-While personal trainers in California are not licensed dietitians and cannot prescribe specific meal plans, most will provide general nutritional guidance.
-An upcoming article on nutrition basics for gym-goers in California will cover practical dietary strategies to complement your training program.
+While personal trainers in California are not licensed dietitians and cannot prescribe specific meal plans, most will provide general nutritional guidance to complement your training program.

 Where to Find Personal Trainers in California